Everything we know about the Delphi murders and arrest of Richard Allen

 But no arrests were made, no suspects formally named and one promising lead after the next went cold.
 Until now.

-For the first time, a man has been arrested in connection to the 2017 murders of the teenagers.
+For the first time, a man has been arrested and charged with the 2017 murders of the teenagers.

+It is not clear what information has led to Mr Allen’s arrest now, more than five years on from the 2017 murders.

+Officials would not rule out the possibility that other individuals were also involved in the teenagers’ brutal murders and, if so, vowed that they will also face charges.

-It is currently unclear what he has been charged with but law enforcement sources have described it as a “major development” in the case that has rocked the close-knit Indiana community for more than half a decade and left the girls’ families desperate for answers.
+The affidavit is currently under seal, with officials declining to provide additional details about the bombshell development in the high-profile case that has rocked the small, close-knit community of Delphi and gone unsolved for more than half a decade.

-As news of the arrest broke, Libby’s sister Kelsi German tweeted that “today is the day” they had been waiting for.

-“Just know how grateful I am for all of you.
-No comments for now, any questions please refer to the Carroll county prosecutor’s office.
-There is tentatively a press conference Monday at 10am.
-We will say more then.
-Today is the day,” she said.
+Family members of Libby welcomed the charges, with her sister writing on social media: “We got him.”

 What happened to Libby and Abby?